ahmed-zaid638/Dashboard/README.md

 ## Functionalities
 - Dashboard with user info
-- have more than one section settings / proile / projects / courses
+- have more than one section settings / profile / projects / courses
 - search bar
 - Toogle switches
 - responsive with all devices